How to register for VAT

 Unless you have unusual circumstances, for example if you trade internationally or are part of a group, you may register for VAT online at HMRC's website, www.hmrc.gov.uk.

 In order to gain access to the VAT online services, you must first have registered for HMRC Online Services or the Government Gateway.

 Please note, the nominated partner of a self-employed partnership can now use HMRC's online system and a business group who are using one VAT number (previously this wasn't possible).

 Sending a paper form

-Alternatively, you may register using form VAT1 which is available for download from HMRC’s website.
-However…
+There are several instances where you may register using form VAT1 which is available for download from HMRC's website.
+These include:

 So once your VAT4 (certificate of registration) has come through, register for VAT Online Services with HMRC online.
 To do this, you'll need the following five pieces of information about your business:

 - The postcode of your principal place of business (if you're an overseas business, please use postcode AB10 1ZP)

 - Your effective date of registration for VAT